 SG: The art market has changed a lot over the past decade.
 Unfortunately, the high street seems to be dying and the buying and selling of art have started to move online.

-There are quite a few large websites that allow artists to post their own artwork and sell for a small fee.
+There are quite a few large websites that allow artists to post their own artwork and sell it for a small fee.
 This is great, as it offers artists an online portal to try and sell their work.

-Unfortunately, however, none of the artwork is curated, and therefore it can be difficult for Artists to build up a reputation in the industry and build relationships with art buyers and dealers.
+Unfortunately, however, none of the artwork is curated, and therefore it can be difficult for artists to build up a reputation in the industry and build relationships with art buyers and dealers.

 It was this gap in the market that inspired me to set up Art Basket; an entirely curated, high-quality online art shop, with the values of a traditional brick-and-mortar gallery.